A special ROSE has helped me to do a better job on showing you my family's slide-show.

 SIXTY-FIVE - ALIVE, AND LOVING WHERE WE LIVE.
 SMALL TOWN - EXCEPT FOR THE THOUSANDS OF TOURISTS....

-Another challenge - each TUESDAYAnother challenge?
+Another challenge?
 Trying to

 cram as many photos as I can into one 'place'.
 This is me, my husband -